The term restless legs syndrome, or RLS, is used frequently, despite most people not understanding what the condition truly is.

 About 7 to 10 percent of the United States population is believed to have RLS.
 While both genders can experience this condition, women are more likely to develop RLS than men.
 It can impact anyone at any age, but people who are middle-aged or older are more likely to struggle with RLS, as symptoms become more intense and more frequent with age.

 About 80 percent of people who have RLS also have periodic limb movement of sleep (PLMS)— a condition characterized by involuntary leg or arm twitches at night.
-Most RLS patients benefit from prescription medications, although there are some additional treatment approaches (like a new mattress or adjustable foundation), that can also help.
+Most RLS patients benefit from prescription medications, although there are some additional treatment approaches (like a new mattress or adjustable bed frame), that can also help.

 The Causes & Symptoms of Restless Legs Syndrome